hlandau/acme.t/README.md

 ## Comparison with...

-### Let's Encrypt Official Client

-A heavyweight Python implementation which is a bit too “magic” for my tastes.
+**Let's Encrypt Official Client:** A heavyweight Python implementation which is a bit too “magic” for my tastes.
 Tries to mutate your webserver configuration automatically.

 acmetool is a single-file binary which only depends on basic system libraries (on Linux, these are libc, libpthread, libcap, libattr).
 It doesn't do anything